The ultimate guide to eating this delectable condiment.

 Sort of a hybrid between a bamboo steamer and an electric, this is what western Mums and Dads have used to steam carrots for years.
-It lacks the soul and romance of a bamboo steamer and the practicality of an electric.
+It gets the job done, but lacks the soul and romance of a bamboo steamer and the ease of an electric one.

 If you’ve never steamed before, you’ve come to the right place, because we’re about to show you how!
 And, seeing as we love traditional Asian food and culture, we’re going to use a bamboo steamer, because why do it any other way?

 Before you start, it’s a really good idea to soak your bamboo steamer (and each tier you plan to use) in water for at least 30 minutes.
 This will greatly help the cooking process.